 Last year, I was struggling to get my head around making any kind of crochet cardigan or sweater.
 For some reason, I couldn’t get the shape to look right no matter how much I tried.
 Then I decided to give it another go with a crochet kit that came with the exact yarn I would need, the pattern and the trust of the company that sold it.
-The kit I chose was the Sporty One-Piece Crochet Cardigan designed by Nicole Wang and sold through Craftsy.
-Here is my review of that kit, and a couple other crochet kit recommendations for anyone who wants to give it go too!
+The kit I chose was the Sporty One-Piece Crochet Cardigan designed by Nicole Wang and sold through Bluprint.
+Here is my review of that kit, and a couple of other crochet kit recommendations for anyone who wants to give it go too!

 **This post contains affiliate links.
 All opinions are my own, and if you chose to purchase something through my link, I make a small commission at no extra cost to you.
 Read my full disclosure here**